-In the early hours of the 21st of August, a putsch in the Soviet Union against Mikhail Gorbachev failed, leaving three men dead and the country in a state of shock.
-The coup had been staged by members of the Soviet government who had taken issue with Gorbachev’s liberalising, democratising reforms over the previous few years.
+In the early hours of the 21st of August 1991, a putsch in the Soviet Union against Mikhail Gorbachev failed, leaving three men dead and the country in a state of shock.
+The coup had been staged by members of the Soviet government who had taken issue with Gorbachev’s liberalising, democratising reforms, which he had been slowly putting into place over the previous few years.
 Those who had planned the attack then fled, and were all taken into custody within three days.

 The coup was prevented mainly due to a campaign of civil resistance led by newly elected Russian President Boris Yeltsin.
 Yeltsin had been the first person in history to resign from the Politburo voluntarily a few years earlier in 1987, and this garnered him a reputation as a rebel and an anti-establishment figure.
 His involvement in stopping the August Putsch, as it became known, solidified his popularity in the Soviet Union.
 Although Gorbachev was restored to his previous position as General Secretary of the Communist Party, his power was vastly diminished, the event having destabilised the already-fragile political situation in the USSR.
 Yeltsin was hailed as a hero and remained President after the dissolution of the Soviet Union in December 1991.

-Despite Yeltsin’s successes as a charismatic rebel able to win over the hearts of the desperate Russian population, he wasn’t able to successfully run a market economy, and by 1999 his popularity had disintegrated to such an extent that he was forced to resign under intense internal pressure.
-How could it have all gone so badly?
+Despite Yeltsin’s reputation as a charismatic rebel able to win over the hearts of the desperate Russian population, he wasn’t able to successfully run a market economy, and by 1999 his popularity had disintegrated to such an extent that he was forced to resign under intense internal pressure.
+Just how did it all go so wrong?

 According to David Satter in The Less You Know, the Better You Sleep: Russia’s Road to Terror and Dictatorship Under Yeltsin and Putin, the start date for Yeltsin’s reforms can be traced to January 2nd, 1992.
-On this day, Yegor Gaidar, deputy prime minister, freed prices.
+On this day, Yegor Gaidar, Deputy Prime Minister, freed prices.
 His prediction, according to Satter, was that prices would increase between three and five times.
 But this isn’t what happened.
 Over the course of the next ten months, prices rose by a factor of nearly thirty.
-The results of this were that the money in people’s savings accounts, money that had in some cases been saved for decades, disappeared virtually overnight.
-As usual, the poor were being hit the hardest by the follies of the elite.
+The results of this were that the money in regular people’s savings accounts, money that had in some cases been saved for decades, disappeared virtually overnight.

 Hyperinflation had the added effect of being a perfect environment for a criminal class to take control of the markets and earn huge amounts of money.
 Due to a shortage of turnover capital as a result of inflation, production was paralysed.
 The regime’s answer to this was to issue government credits at rates of 10 to 25%.
-Instead of being used to pay workers’ salaries, they were deposited at banks, and bank officials and factory directors split the profits.
-Others got themselves export licences through bribing government officials, bought raw materials in roubles and then sold them abroad at world prices, making huge amounts of money in the process.
-And still others got themselves import permits after the government, fearing famine, began selling them in 1991.
+Instead of being used to pay workers’ salaries, though, they were deposited at banks, and bank officials and factory directors split the profits.
+Some got themselves export licences through bribing government officials, bought raw materials in roubles and then sold them abroad at world prices, making huge amounts of money in the process.
+Others acquired import permits after the government, fearing famine, began selling them in 1991.
 Food products were imported at 1% their real value, the rest of the cost subsidised by Western commodity credits, and a small group of traders made enormous sums of money from it: in 1992, import subsidies amounted to 15% of GDP.

-These measures led to the collapse of the Russian economy.
+These measures, implemented apparently in good faith, led to the collapse of the Russian economy.
 Russia’s GDP fell by 50% between 1992 and 1998.
 This was worse than the decline faced by the United States during the Great Depression.
-(Some estimates say this figure is askew; the lack of industrial investment and the stopping of the production of non-consumed goods may have altered this figure.
+In the same period, industrial production declined by 56%.
+(Some estimates say these figures are askew: lack of industrial investment and the stopping of production of non-consumed goods may have distorted this figure.
 For example, the military sector, which has less weight in a nominally ‘free’ market, experienced a sharp drop in production.
 Regardless, the number is high.)
-In the same period, industrial production declined by 56%.
-Since then, things haven’t got huge amounts better: although Russian GDP peaked in 2013 at $2 trillion, it was back down to $1.2 again in 2016 due to a drop in oil prices and exchange rates.
+Since then, things haven’t got huge amounts better: although Russian GDP peaked in 2013 at $2 trillion, it was back down to $1.2 trillion again in 2016 due to a drop in oil prices and exchange rates.

 Crony capitalism and criminal gangs